ultrawideturbolife/gherkin_integration_test/README.md

+# Gherkin Integration Test

 <aside>
 💡 The example project has a test folder where the example project is being fully tested with this framework.
-Check that out if you’re not that into reading good documentation 😏.

 </aside>